 That said, if you hold your home in the same light as shares to be flipped in a bull market, it might be best to keep quiet.
 The projects, from the first cut to the final assembly, are linked as much to the homeowner as the home itself.
 Knowing in advance that our patron is a passing entity somehow dulls the embedded pride of a woodworker driven to please you as an individual.

 We welcome inquiries and commissions from individuals, associations, municipalities, and trade alike.
 But bear in mind, we are not a company with a product line inventoried in a warehouse created by a legion of semi-skilled employees and therefore we do not offer discounts to the trade.
 Our only discounts are what we now and again post as something we call the Basement Sales.
-Located among the links on the left margin of the Home Page, the Basement Sales were originally conceived as a portal for those products where we goofed, building something to the wrong size, or applying the wrong finish patina.
-But the page has morphed such that we'll frequently post a series of gate styles offered at a significant reduction, built to your specified dimensions as with all our commission.
-The restrictions being relegated to the products posted.
+Located among the links on the left margin of the Home Page, the Basement Sales were originally conceived as a portal for those products where we goofed, building something to the wrong size, or applying the wrong finish patina or suffering a minor blemish.
+The Basement Sales offerings are typically about 30% of full retail.

 Being open to the general public and wanting to meet the general public is like expecting the vaudeville performer to interact personally with each and every member of the audience.
 And although Charles and Ben are not vaudeville acts, they are nonetheless available for your visits to the shop in Cotati.
-You can show up unannounced or call /write first simply to insure you don't time your visit while they're off having lunch.
+Please call or write first simply to insure you don't time your visit while they're off having lunch.
 Normal business hours are from 10:30 to 5:00.
 Here you'll see the process and most likely whatever is in flux at the time.
 As well as a number of completed works mounted to the shop walls.
 A working showroom, so to speak.

 Shipping is through UPS Freight.